wanhmr/TPDelegateMatrioska/README.md

 obj.delegate = matrioska;
 ```

-In this way every time the `obj` calls a delegate this call is forwarded to all the delegates respecting the array sorting (if you like the matrioska metaphor the `mapClusterDelegate` is the outer layer and is the first one called and then `self`)
+In this way every time the `obj` calls a delegate this call is forwarded to all the delegates **respecting the array sorting**.

 The proxy object keep a **weak** reference to all the delegate objects, therefore is your responsibility to keep the objects alive with a strong reference.
 Anyway, by using an `NSPointerArray` I'm sure that if a delegate gets deallocated the reference inside the array is nil-ed and therefor doesn't crash the app.